aws-samples/msk-powered-financial-data-feed/README.md

     kfeed -u
     ```

-The above command updates the advertised listeners on the MSK cluster to allow the private NLB to send a message to a specific broker at a specific port (e.g., port 8441 for broker b-1).
+**NOTE:** The above command updates the advertised listeners on the MSK cluster to allow the private NLB to send a message to a specific broker at a specific port (e.g., port 8441 for broker b-1).
 If prompted to confirm removing the temporary ACL, type yes.

-9. Your provider application will publish data *directly* to the MSK cluster's public endpoint.
-You will therefore need to change ```TLSBROKERS``` to the **public** endpoint of the cluster.
-Edit your .bashrc file and update ```TLSBROKERS``` by copying and pasting the public endpoint string (with URLs beginning with b-1-public) from your MSK AWS console.

-    ```
-    export TLSBROKERS=<public endpoint of Bootstrap servers>
-    ```

 ### 4. Deploying the Kafka client instance